cbrown5/cbrown5.github.io/_posts/2023-06-15-bayesian-sem-tute.md

-Structural equation modelling (SEM) is a tool for exploring relationships among multiple variables. `lavaan` and `piecewiseSEM` are too of the most widely used and accessible packages for latent variable modelling in R. Both use frequentist methods.
+Structural equation modelling (SEM) is a tool for exploring relationships among multiple variables. `lavaan` and `piecewiseSEM` are two of the most widely used and accessible packages for latent variable modelling in R. Both use frequentist methods.

 It is also possible to develop SEMs in a Bayesian framework.
 There are advantages